jacques-dup/karchives/docs/geography/settlements/agaea/port_thauma.md

 Port Thauma is a hostile place, locked in a never ending game of power.
 The lines of succession is arbitrary, and those who prove themselves resourceful can find themselves in favour of the throne.

-Buildings are spacious, elegent and designed with Elfish sensibility in mind, mimicking the styles of Kethraelm in the North.
+Buildings are spacious, elegant and designed with Elfish sensibility in mind, mimicking the styles of [Kethraelm](../../../realms/kethraelm) in the North.

 Currently, the port has seen a fairly long standing ruler, Lady Enwenen Lantaththar.
 She is ruthless and unflinching in her rule, eliminating competition and keeping the trading guilds in line.